klusinyan/CommonUtilsAds/README.md

     //[CommonBanner setDebugMode:NO];
     [CommonBanner startManaging];

-    In your "ViewController.m" #import CommonBanner.h and call self.canDisplayAds = YES to present the ads
+    In your "ViewController.m" #import CommonBanner.h
+    To present ads SIMPLY CALL self.canDisplayAds = YES

     That's it!
     Enjoy

 ## Requirements

     Requires iOS 7 and later
     Written in ARC

 ## Installation